rosscdh/staytus_api_v2/README.md

 Important
 ---------

+In Staytus there is a bit of confusion around the fields `state` and `status`.
+The difference is not clear to the api consumer.
+And in order to make the distinction a little clearer the following action has been made.

+`status` becomes `current_action`

-We have hopefully made the difference between `state` and `states` a little more clear by requiring that you pass in `current_action` which is the staytus.state and one of ['investigating', 'identified', 'monitoring', 'resolved']
+Which can have one of the following values: ['investigating', 'identified', 'monitoring', 'resolved']

+Now its much clearer (for me anyway) which field represents which business object.

 But why?
 --------